That's Not Me (The Beach Boys song): Harmonic structure

 "That's Not Me" is the only track on Pet Sounds with an ABAB form, with every instance of AB being repeated with development.
-It starts in the key of F♯ major, ascends up a minor third to A major, and ends back in F♯.
+It starts in the key of A major, ascends up a major sixth to F♯ major, briefly modulates to G major, and finally ends back in F♯.
 Musicologist Philip Lambert felt that "the move from A to F♯ major symbolizes the narrator's journey away from home to gain a new perspective".
 Fusilli describes the song as "subversive" and an "avant-garde piece of pop music" partly for these key modulations.